Koushikmani/rt2_assignment1/README.md

-# First Assignment of the Research Track 2 course (Robotics Engineering / JEMARO, Unige)
+# First Assignment of the Research Track 2

 # Package explanation